John-Kostick/vzome-sharing/_posts/2022-09-01-Three-diamonds-link-09-02-52.md

  </figcaption>
 </figure>

-For a continuation of this study, see [Intersecting Planes Part 2](https://john-kostick.github.io/vzome-sharing/2022/09/05/6-ring-interlink-12-14-14.html)
+A continuation of this study can be seen [Here](https://john-kostick.github.io/vzome-sharing/2022/09/05/6-ring-interlink-12-14-14.html)